 Why leave the beautiful views from Añoranza and the comforts of your villa when you can have our private chef, Dalia, come to you?
 Nothing is better than having someone cook your meals for you while you’re on vacation.
 Except, someone cooking your meals, making your cocktails, serving you and cleaning up.
 Now that sounds like vacation!!

-If you would like Robert, your host, to make you fresh made cocktails while you’re on vacation, all you have to do is buy the liquor and ingredients.
+If you would like Robert, your host, to make you fresh made cocktails while you’re on vacation, it’s $25.
+All you have to do is buy the liquor and ingredients which he can help you with.
 He will make you fresh island cocktails or your favorite drinks.
 Robert can do it the days you’re hanging out pool side, floating in the Caribbean in front of Añoranza, or the entire vacation.
 If you do not drink alcohol, he can make you fresh fruit smoothies and detox juices.

 There are a lot of restaurants within a close drive and a few you can kayak to.
 Just make sure you tie up the kayak and bring some money.